ericsoonyoulkwon/ericsoonyoulkwon.github.io/_posts/2023-05-21-automating-daily-report-with-VBA.md

     Next p
 ```

-### Heavy lifting is done.
+#### Heavy lifting is done.
 Just a few more steps…

 The majority of tasks are now done; a folder is created, queried data is pasted to the file to be sent out, and the same report is saved as a pdf.
-I go to the ERP that opens up in the web browser and logs in to see the dashboard because if the transmitted data was picked up and processed last night, I should be able to see the same change in the ERP as well.
+I go to the ERP that opens up in the web browser and log in to see the dashboard because if the transmitted data was picked up and processed last night, I should be able to see the same change in the ERP as well.
 (Although I didn’t include this step in the SOP, I perform this as an optional check myself.)
 I found that waiting 5 seconds is sufficient to open the web browser.
 Then send the user ID, tab key, password, and enter key to see the dashboard.

 ```
 Application.ThisWorkbook.FollowHyperlink _